Golden Retriever Puppies: Cute Pictures And Facts - Dogtime

 Literally everything will be adorable and glee-inducing if done by a Golden Retriever pup–even the behaviors that, by all logic, should annoy you to no end.

-This is a good thing, because a puppy this adorable is definitely going to be a popular one.
+Goldens have great dispositions and get along with just about everybody.
+This is a good thing because a puppy this adorable is definitely going to be a popular one.

 Golden Retriever puppies make friends of kids, adults, and other animals while keeping their trademark smiles on their faces.